A Killer Opening

 From the age of eight, Amelia had been nursemaid, cook, housekeeper, receptionist, and a whole lot more to Maud’s Mrs Rochester.
 On her darkest days, Amelia considered meting out Mrs Rochester’s fate on her mother, but most of the time she dutifully dedicated herself to her role of caretaker.

 She was miserable.
 Only school holidays on her uncle’s private island, with her two best friends Daisy and Leo, had soothed her ruptured soul.

 And then came the debacle of Daisy’s kidnapping.
 Maud had deteriorated further, convincing herself that either she or Amelia would be next.
-Amelia had been sixteen by then, and so it was natural that she should add typist, personal assistant and wardrobe mistress to her Maud-focused repertoire.
+Amelia had been sixteen by then, and so it was natural that she should add typist, personal assistant, wardrobe mistress and eventually ghost-writer to her Maud-focused repertoire.
 All to keep a roof over their heads and to babysit an increasingly unstable Maud.

 As she crossed the room, she had no idea where she was headed, not then.
 But by the time she reached home some hours later, a home she had shared with Maud ever since she was a baby, she knew.

 Amelia Ferver was going to grasp this challenge with both hands because she knew if she did not, her life would be exactly what Oliver had accused her of having already – a life unlived – and even Amelia, with her head firmly buried in the sand, knew that that was absolutely the worst kind of life anyone could have.